Sweet but Psycho: Synopsis

 The music video's depiction of Max received a divisive response from critics and mental health advocates for stigmatizing illnesses.

 The music video begins with a grayscale scene of a man kissing a woman outside an apartment as Max walks by in disgust.
 Cinematic black bars crop the image and the setting shifts to a brightly lit mansion.
 Max walks down a spiral staircase, wearing an orange jacket and black crop top; she has mascara streaks on her eyes.
 A piece of clothing is ripped by Max, and she invites the man by SMS to have dinner with her.
 Max then picks up a baseball bat, throws darts at a board with his face on the bullseye, drinks a glass of red wine, and smokes a cigarette.
 The man later arrives at the mansion, where Max (now in a skin-tight latex outfit) grabs him by the hand and leads him up the staircase to a banquet.

 A red-haired Max slices a turkey, which the man eats.
 She then pours the red wine into his cup, with it changing to green.
 The man drinks the wine and immediately hallucinates as Max throws a kitchen knife at him, followed by him running down the staircase in horror.
 Max, wearing a wedding dress, dances alongside a bed containing the man, who has become comatose.
 She paints red splotches on an easel and shakes his head.
 In a flashing sequence, Max stands on the staircase, waves an axe, rips a photograph of the man, and rolls his unconscious head.
 In another scene, he escapes into Max's wardrobe as she smears his shirtless body with blood.
 In the wardrobe, a mutilated corpse falls out in front of the man.
 Sequences of Max with the unconscious man are shown; she pours gasoline on him then sets the room alight.

 Reception

 Hannah Hightman of V magazine described the music video as an "aesthetic psychosis", stating Max's psycho characteristics are "too possessive, too dominant, too uninhibited".
 She continued, complimenting the video's satirical nature, praising Max's parodies of the various uses of the word "psycho", describing the video as "a funhouse mirror distortion of relationship problems that many women face".
 Steve Erickson of Studio Daily considered it to be "a more modest version of Lady Gaga's elaborate roleplay".
 Kheraj noted the video for referencing films such as Fatal Attraction (1987) and The Shining (1980), and compared the negative connotations of mental health to other music videos such as Rihanna's "Disturbia" (2008) and Bebe Rexha's "I'm a Mess" (2018).
-As of November 2023, the video has 898 million views on YouTube.
+As of December 2025, the video has over 1 billion views on YouTube.